-Some resorts offers lessons fit for moms.
+Some resorts offer lessons fit for moms.
 With a mid-day time slot, mom can get the kids settled in at ski school before heading to a small group environment catering to women.
-The Ultimate 4 Ski Lessons are taught by female professionals.
-Find the specialized lessons at Colorado’s Vail Ski Resort and Breckenridge Ski Resort.

 If you want to learn to ski or snowboard as a family, then look at private lessons.
 Ski resorts assign the most seasoned instructors to the private lessons.

 Though it’s my experience kids learn faster than adults.